squishylemon/psyqvsce/README.md

 ## Known Issues

-`Project stil in development not ready for use`
+`Project still in development, not ready for use.`

 ## Release Notes